lonecoder-cro/htaml/README.md

 ##### Modifiers:

-on_process:
+**on_process**: Runs after the element has been processes.
-  * scroll: scroll to the bottom of the content.
+  * scroll - scroll to the bottom of the content.
-  * replace: replace the process element with a clone version of itself.
+  * replace - replace the process element with a clone version of itself.

 ##### Example: